diamondseaturtle/StudentAssistance/README.md

 # StudentAssistance
-CS Special Topics Semester 1 and 2 Project
+CS Special Topics Semester 1 and 2 Project (In Progress)

 This is an app designed to help students with their planning and focus for daily tasks.
 Features a user creation system, calculator, clock, calendar, and to-do list (more coming soon)